javierhf/technical-write-me/docs/articles/single-responsibility-principle-tw/index.md

 **This term was created by Robert C. Martin** who expresses the principle as:

-> A class should have only one reason to change".
+> "A class should have only one reason to change".

-The word "reason" caused some controversy within the community** so he had to provide further clarification saying that the "principle is about people."
+**The word "reason" caused some controversy within the community** so he had to provide further clarification saying that the "principle is about people."
 He also added that the principle's focus is _roles_ or _actors_.

 !!! info "Info"